rbertolusso/intubate/README.md

 (keep in mind you should use this version only for the interfaces, with a number of helper functions to define your interface.
-The newer version, 0.99.3, will need only one helper function, `intubate`, for all interfaces, and will also let you call the non-pipe-aware functions without having to define an interface, by using the function `ntbt`.)
+The newer version, 0.99.3, will need only one helper function, `intubate`, for all interfaces, and will also let you call the non-pipe-aware functions directly, *without* having to define an interface, by using the *new* function `ntbt`.)

 * the latest development version from github with